atufkas/angular-openweather-app/README.md

 "OpenWeather App" is a small AngularJS project that makes use of the [OpenWeatherMap](http://openweathermap.org/) service for fetching and displaying weather data and forecasts based on a given location (city).

-_This project basically serves as an example app I refer to within an article/post about AngularJS I'm going to publish for a German web technology magazine and in my blog._
+_This project basically serves as an example app I refer to within an article about AngularJS I wrote for the German web technology magazine [t3n"](http://www.t3n.de)._

 ## Demo